jltps/WtW-ms3/README.md

 ## Database

 This project uses MongoDB, which is a document-oriented NoSQL database used for high volume data storage.
 Instead of using tables and rows as in the traditional relational databases, MongoDB makes use of collections and documents.
 Documents consist of key-value pairs which are the basic unit of data in MongoDB.
-Collections contain sets of documents and function which is the equivalent of relational database tables.
+Collections contain sets of documents, which is the equivalent of relational database tables.
 For WtW 5 collections were needed, which are as follows:
 - **titles** - the main collection, used to store all the information required about the titles
 - **title_types** - used to store the types of titles